Skip to content

 smart city

 First, let’s start with some definitions of what a Smart City is.
-Amazingly, most definitions of smart cities are focused on technology.
-Moreover, in most smart city definitions, people who live in these cities are a lower priority than achieving technology efficiencies..
-For example, see below for smart city definitions focused on the efficient use of information and communications technology (ICT).
-Also in contrast is another definition focused on the benefits of people and businesses .
+Amazingly, most definitions of Smart City are focused on technology, not on making city residents’ lives better.
+For example, below are two Smart City definitions focused on the efficient use of information and communications technology (ICT).
+Then in contrast, I have included a better Smart City definition that focuses on benefiting both people and businesses .

 “A smart city is a technologically modern urban area that uses different types of electronic methods and sensors to collect specific data.
 Information gained from that data is used to manage assets, resources and services efficiently; in return, that data is used to improve operations across the city.”